SiaFoundation/encodegen/README.md

 # Gojay code generator
 This package provides a command line tool to generate gojay's marshaling and unmarshaling interface implementation for custom struct type(s)

-## TODO
-- Foreign types (most types are not going to have Sia encoding specific marshalers whereas many will have MarshalJSON)
-- Sync.pool object reuse

 ## Get started

 ```sh